GPTAlchemist/The-Driftage-Paradox-/README.md

 ---

-## ❓ Why It’s Called a “Paradox” — Even Though It’s Not
+❓ Why It’s Called a “Paradox” — Even Though It’s Not

-Let’s be clear: *The Driftage Paradox* isn’t a real paradox.

-Drift in LLMs is **expected behavior** in stateless systems.
-But to users — especially those expecting memory or consistency — the breakdown feels irrational:
+Driftage *feels* like a paradox — that’s the whole point.
+It’s not a bug, crash, or token limit.
+It’s a system doing exactly what it was designed to do: **forget**.

+Technically?
+It’s just stateless inference under context pressure.
+But to users, it hits like betrayal:

-- It works flawlessly at first
+- It worked perfectly yesterday
-- No error messages
-- No warnings
+- Nothing changed
-- Then suddenly... it doesn’t

-The system hasn’t failed.
-You’ve just encountered **signal loss** under load.
+- Now it’s breaking role, skipping logic, going off-script

-> The paradox isn’t in the code.
+The **real paradox** isn’t in the code.
-> It’s in the *disconnect between system design and user expectation*.
+It’s in the gap between *how GPTs actually work* and *how they seem to work*.

-This repo exists to name that gap — not to excuse it.

 ---

-## ⚠️ When Drift Actually Starts
+⚠️ When Drift Actually Starts

 Forget the myth that drift starts at 100K+ tokens.
 That’s a post-mortem.

-- **Real drift begins around 20,000 tokens**
-- Users typically notice it between Turns 7–12
+In logic-heavy sessions, **signal erosion typically begins around 15–25K tokens** — long before the context window fills.
+Most users notice behavioral drift **by Turn 7–12**, depending on stack structure and input size.

+No, it’s not a magic number — it’s an early warning.

-- By Turn 20 or ~60K tokens, your GPT is just doing improv
+By Turn 20 or ~60K tokens, GPT may start improvising from degraded signal.

-You’re not steering your instruction set anymore.
-You’re watching GPT interpolate based on **signal remnants**.
+You’re not steering your instruction set anymore — you’re watching GPT interpolate based on surviving fragments.

-> GPTs don’t remember logic — they **weight** surviving tokens based on recency and salience.

 ---